 The State of Georgia received $87 million in HOME-ARP funds to be spent by 2030 on the following four eligible activities:

-If you would like notices on our progress in implementing this program, invitations to a stakeholder forum, or to fill out our public survey, please sign up for our HOME-ARP list serve by clicking on the button below.
+If you would like notices on our progress in implementing this program, please sign up for our HOME-ARP list serve by clicking on the button below.

 Comments and questions may be submitted by email to HOME-ARP@dca.ga.gov